antmicro/kenning/docs/source/kenning-api.md

 The way the message type is determined and the data between the server and the client is sent depends on the implementation of the `kenning.core.protocol.Protocol` class.
 The implementation of running inference on the given target is contained within the `kenning.core.runtime.Runtime` class.

-### Protocol API
+### Protocol

-`kenning.core.protocol.Protocol`-based classes implement the [](runtime-protocol-spec) in a given means of transport, e.g. TCP connection or UART.
+`kenning.core.protocol.Protocol`-based classes implement the [](protocol-spec) in a given means of transport, e.g. TCP connection or UART.
 It requires method implementation for:

 * server (target hardware) and client (compiling host) initialization,